kkamara/kkamara/README.md

 </summary>

 > Hi
 >
-> I am the chief technical officer (CTO) at Joystick.
-I make websites, mobile apps and desktop apps.
-I have over 10 years of commercial experience in the programming industry.
+> I make websites, mobile apps and desktop apps.
+I have over 10 years of commercial experience.
 >
-> I have received an award from the UK Government Cabinet Office for my work.
-Also, I was in the team that developed the JD Sports mobile app which has millions of users.
+> I won the Recognition Award from the UK Government Cabinet Office in April 2019.
 >
+> I was in the team that made the JD Sports mobile app which has millions of users.
+>
-> Please see my website for more at www.kelvinkamara.com .
+> Please see my website at www.kelvinkamara.com .
 >
 > Kelvin Kamara